View the page content by selecting any of the links below

 To do this in Windows select Save as > Tools > Saving Options > Embed all fonts.

 Is there a difference between the images used for peer review and those that appear in print?

 Images used for peer review tend to be of a lower quality than the images used in the final publication.
 Please make sure that once your article has been accepted for publication you upload images in a higher resolution.
-For more information on the resolutions required for different types of images please see the section on Preferred formats.
+For more information on the resolutions required for different types of images please see the section on File formats.

 My file is too big to send via email.
 What should I do?

 Photographic images saved in TIFF format can often result in very large files.
 To make the files small enough to send you can ZIP them.
 To do this, once you have saved the file, right click on the icon and select Winzip > Add to zip.

 What size will my image appear in print?